-- 5.1 Consultation has taken place with other 11 Surrey Licensing Authorities who are supportive of this initiative and who themselves are seeking the necessary delegations. - 5.2 Whilst there is no formal requirement to consult with the taxi trade, informal discussion has taken place at TAG Meetings with the trade being supportive of improved enforcement against drivers and vehicles from other authorities operating in Guildford.
+- 5.1 Consultation has taken place with other ten other Surrey Licensing Authorities who are supportive of this initiative and who themselves are seeking the necessary delegations. - 5.2 Whilst there is no formal requirement to consult with the taxi trade, informal discussion has taken place at Taxi Advisory Group Meetings with the trade being supportive of improved enforcement against drivers and vehicles from other authorities operating in Guildford.